 Victoria has been practicing and facilitating expressive arts for the past 13 years.
 She has worked with many populations including Kosovo Refugees, children who had been sexually abused, cancer patients, Parkinsonians, and more.

 In 2000, while absorbed in her Expressive Arts training, Victoria met Kathleen Horne, a local Expressive Arts Therapist, and together they opened Inner Visions Gallery and Studio.
 In 2007, she and Kathleen partnered with Tamara Teeter Knapp and Elizabeth Bornstein, and co-founded Expressive Arts Florida, LLC.
-Here Victoria works with her creative partners facilitating various expressive art workshops and sessions, along with community exhibits and consulting.

 She is co-founder and core faculty of the Certificate Training Program of Expressive Arts Florida Institute.